 - the procedures to be followed for document production requests, as well as the requirements to be met, the use of Redfern Schedules, etc.;

 - the setting of time limits and extensions;

-- the application of any soft-law procedural guidelines such as the 2010 IBA Rules on the Taking of Evidence in International Arbitration (the IBA Rules).
+- the application of any soft law procedural guidelines such as the 2020 International Bar Association (IBA) Rules on the Taking of Evidence in International Arbitration (the IBA Rules).

-Most arbitration rules allow for such specific procedural rules to be established by the arbitral tribunal either explicitlyor impliedly through the wide discretion granted to the arbitral tribunal to conduct the proceedings as it deems fit (within the usual limits of procedural fairness, cost-effectiveness, and efficiency).
+Most arbitration rules allow for these specific procedural rules to be established by the arbitral tribunal either explicitly or impliedly through the wide discretion granted to the arbitral tribunal to conduct the proceedings as it deems fit (within the usual limits of procedural fairness, cost-effectiveness and efficiency).

 Another essential document to be established during the first CMC is the procedural timetable.
-In order to increase the efficiency of the first CMC, it is advisable to have the parties liaise and attempt to agree on a joint draft procedural timetable to be submitted to the arbitral tribunal prior to the CMC.
+To increase the efficiency of the first CMC, it is advisable to have the parties liaise and attempt to agree on a joint draft procedural timetable to be submitted to the arbitral tribunal prior to the CMC.

 The procedural timetable should indicate each filing or event in the course of the proceedings, the person or persons involved, and the date.
 The usual steps to be included are: